Vivekanand-R/AI-Product-Framework/README.md

 •	Phase 4: Product Launch, New Product Introduction, Industry Distruption,

-•	Phase 4: Product Trucks, Vehicle Maintenance,
+•	Phase 5: Product Trucks, Vehicle Maintenance,

-•	Phase 5: End of Life (EOL) - Retirement
+•	Phase 6: End of Life (EOL) - Retirement

+Other Generic Concepts:

 Conceptually, can this be considered a Blue Ocean Strategy?
 Yes, If the AI feature redefines trucking operations and safety in a way that competitors have not considered → It’s a Blue Ocean Strategy.